FeckNeck/mhgu-weapon-transmog-tool/README.md

 ![image](https://github.com/FeckNeck/mhgu-weapon-transmog-tool/assets/41020659/f3c33951-b567-42da-b556-3d7040d4475e)

 ## Installation
-+ Download and install the latest relase
++ Download and install the latest release
-+ Download the weapon-transmog-tool.zip and place the un-zipped folder in the root of the game's mod directory
++ Download the weapon-transmog-tool.zip file and place the unzipped folder at the root of the game's mod directory.
 + Open the Weapon Transmog tool, *enjoy* !

 ## Warning